Maple Syrup Mustard Glazed Brussels Sprouts

 I’m always game to try a new Brussels sprouts recipe, and these flavorful Maple Syrup Mustard Glazed Brussels Sprouts did not disappoint!
 Pan searing brought out the natural sweetness and the addition of bacon brought a savory, salty element that’s unrivaled!

-Many of my French Fridays with Dorie friends are cooking their way through Dorie Greenspan’s new cookbook, Everyday Dorie: The Way I Cook.
+Many of my French Fridays with Dorie friends are cooking their way through Dorie Greenspan’s new cookbook, Everyday Dorie: The Way I Cook(affiliate link).
 Two weeks ago was Gougeres and today it’s steamed, then sauteed Brussels sprouts with bacon, shallots, maple syrup, and grainy mustard.

-These tasty Brussels sprouts, with their multifaceted autumnal glaze, help the once-maligned vegetable reverse their reputation.
+These tasty Brussels sprouts, with their multifaceted autumnal glaze, help the once-maligned vegetable reverse its reputation.
 They are perfect for a Sunday supper side dish or an addition to your Thanksgiving buffet.

 Tips for Making This Brussels Sprouts with Bacon Recipe